amit-chaudhari1/amyth.dev/content/about.md

 ---

-Amyth, Thank you for checking out my website.
+Thank you for checking out my website.

 I'm focused on developer experience, altruism, and being a better Engineer (I try my best).
 The journey of self learning my way from the ground up has been one of the most satisfying experiences in my life.